 Is online gambling legal in Ohio?

-Certain types of online gambling is already available in Ohio, like betting on horse racing and daily fantasy sports (DFS).
-The state is quickly moving toward offering a much more robust collection of online gaming options, including sports betting.
+Certain types of online gambling are available in Ohio, like sports betting, betting on horse racing and daily fantasy sports (DFS).
+The state is quickly moving toward offering a much more robust collection of online gaming options.

-At this time, online casinos, poker, and sports betting are not available to Ohio residents.
+At this time, online casinos and poker are not available to Ohio residents.

-Ohio is set to launch legalized online sports betting on Jan.
+Ohio launched legalized online sports betting on Jan.
 1, 2023.
-Gov. Mike DeWine signed House Bill 29 into law three days before Christmas in late December.
-The sports betting law stipulates that all operators must launch at the same time, and the Ohio Casino Control Commission is currently licensing businesses for operation.
+Gov. Mike DeWine signed House Bill 29 into law in late December 2021.
+The sports betting law stipulated that all operators must have the opportunity to launch at the same time.
+The licensing process for the Ohio Casino Control Commission is continuing even after many operators have launched.

 The commission accepted applications for operator licenses over the summer, and dozens of retail and online sportsbooks threw their hats in the ring and announced partnerships.
 Operators of betting kiosks also had the chance to apply for licenses in time to launch on Ohio’s universal start date, though the commission is encouraging businesses that qualify to continue applying to host sports betting kiosks.
-Over 1,400 business have been prequalified, with over 1,000 formally approved.
+Over 1,600 businesses have been prequalified, with over 1,000 formally approved.

 Ohio gambling law